seanfraga/PugetSoundWaves/README.md

 # Puget Sound Vessel Traffic Sonification

-This interactive site sonifies U.S. Customs District vessel traffic in Puget Sound (1851–1861), based on historical ledgers.
-It maps:
+This interactive site experiments with using data sonification to represent vessel traffic in Puget Sound (1851–1861), as recorded by the U.S. Customs District.
+The code for this project was written using ChatGPT.
+This site maps:

 - **Vessel type** → instrument sound
 - **Tonnage** → pitch (larger = deeper tone)